jackyy823/jackyy823/README.md

 Currently a Data Science and Artificial Intelligence student at Nanyang Technological University.

 - Enjoy playing basketball 🏀, running 🏃🏻‍♂️, and hiking 🏞.
-- New GitHub account, more stuffs will be added in the future! ✨

 Exploring various interests outside of school such as Web Development.